synth1212/HHA504_mysql_vm_vs_managed/docs/setup_notes_managed.md

 3. Add a new user with a username and set a password for it.

 ## Roadblocks
-1. Initially tried using the connection name to connect to the database externally.
-However, found the public IP and used that to connect to the database.
+1. After fixing permissions, the python script failed to connect beucase the .env credentials were not matching the Cloud SQL user/password.

 ## Time to setup
 It took a total aboutabout 15 minutes to create of the database, connecting to the python script, and running a query to check if the script worked properly.